Read our 2018 Impact Report by clicking here: GAIN's 2018 Impact Report

 The Kilpatrick Townsend team that represented Ji-min was comprised of Attorneys Jamie Graham, Kathryn Isted, and Amy McCullough.
 The three worked tirelessly to apply for a T-visa for Ji-min, a form of relief for immigrant victims of human trafficking that provides work authorization, authorized stay in the United States for 4 years, and the eligibility to obtain a Green Card.
 In May, the attorneys were delighted to hear that her Ji-min's application was approved by USCIS.

 The Kenyan Parliament passed a new anti-trafficking law that more fully supports and protects victims of human trafficking, strengthening the prosecution of accused traffickers and paving the way for more convictions.
-This law promises improvements to the way trafficking is prosecuted in Kenya, which could have broad effects on trafficking in and out of the [...]
+This law promises improvements to the way trafficking is prosecuted in Kenya, which could have broad effects on trafficking [...]

 We at GAIN want to remind you that "there has never been a period of time where child slavery didn't take place." #bringbackourgirls Read this New York Times article for more details on the global issue of human trafficking: http://www.nytimes.com/2014/05/08/world/africa/real-threat-in-a-known-market-for-children.html?hp&_r=0

 The Urban Institute just published an extensive study on the human trafficking industry in the U.S., covering multiple years and 8 cities who are known to have the most prevalent trafficked populations.
-Atlanta was one of the cities studied, and the findings are very telling of the strong connections between human trafficking and the immigrant [...]
+Atlanta was one of the cities studied, and the findings are very telling of the strong connections between [...]

 GAIN fellow Maura Finn was a guest on the Human Views live chat on twitter last week, where she discussed human trafficking and her experience working with trafficking survivors at GAIN.
 Human Views is a weekly web-chat dedicated to global humanitarian issue.
 The conversation is reproduced below.
-Because of the nature of twitter (tweets are [...]
+Because of the [...]